Teodor Meleșcanu: Life and career

 He is a professor at the Faculty of Political Sciences of the University of Bucharest, and has written a substantial number of works and scientific publications dealing with international law and diplomacy.
 On February 27, President Traian Băsescu appointed him for the SIE position vacant after the former director Mihai Răzvan Ungureanu's ascension to the post of Prime Minister.

 Meleșcanu meets with U.S. Secretary of State Michael R. Pompeo at the U.S. Department of State in Washington, D.C., on April 1, 2019.

 In 2013 he was awarded Commander's Cross with Star of the Order of Merit of the Republic of Poland.

 In November 2014, following the resignation of Titus Corlățean as a result of problems with voting in the Romanian diaspora during the first round of that year's presidential election, Meleșcanu was appointed foreign minister.
 He resigned eight days later, after similar problems took place during the second round.
 After his resignation, he joined the advisory board of the Fourth Ponta Cabinet regarding security and defense affairs.
 After Ponta was replaced by Dacian Cioloș, he was dismissed and joined ALDE.
 In January 2018 he became again Foreign Minister of Romania, this time in Dăncilă Cabinet.

 After thousands of Romanians living abroad have experienced difficulties in expressing their vote in the 2019 European Parliament election, Meleșcanu has been accused of premeditated abuse and obstruction of their right to vote.
 On 6 June 2019, The National Anticorruption Directorate (Romanian: Direcţia Naţională Anticorupţie (DNA)) announced that it has launched a criminal investigation in the matter.

-Meleșcanu is a Member of the Advisory Board of the Global Panel Foundation, based in Berlin, Copenhagen, Prague, Sydney and Toronto, which works behind-the-scenes in conflict areas around the world.

 Scientific activity

 Apart from his diplomatic and political activity, Teodor Melescanu also did a didactic activity.
 He teaches as a professor at the Faculty of Political Sciences of the University of Bucharest, the Department of International Relations, being a holder of the courses "Public International Law", "European Security" and "The Principles and Practice of Diplomacy".
 He also teaches the "International Negotiation Theory and Practice" course at the Masters of the Faculty of Political Sciences of the University of Bucharest and the course "Public International Law" at the Masters Courses of the Faculty of History of the University of Bucharest.

 Meleşcanu published a wide range of scientific papers and publications related to international law and diplomacy.
 He is the vice-president of the Association of International Law and International Relations (ADIRI) in Bucharest, a member of the Institute for Political Studies in Bucharest and of the Romanian Institute of International Studies (IRSI).

+Minister Melescanu is a Member of the Advisory Board of the Global Panel Foundation (Berlin, Copenhagen, New York, Prague, Sydney, Toronto) - a prominent NGO which works behind the scenes in conflict areas around the world.